jguyon/check/API.md

 ## notEqual

-Creates a check that fails if a value is equal to another.
+Creates a check function that fails if a value is equal to another.

 ### Parameters